hdocmsu/hdocmsu.github.io/_pages/about.md

 substack: true
 ---

-I’m an MRI physicist at [Canon Medical USA](https://us.medical.canon/), where I work to translate innovative imaging solutions ([Deep Learning Reconstruction (DLR)](https://hdocmsu.github.io/projects/canon_1_dlr/), Ultra-short Echo Time (UTE) imaging, Compressed Sensing (CS), etc.) into the clinical environment by designing and conducting hypothesis-driven and clinical-evaluation research studies and involving in the FDA 510(k) application processes.
+I’m an MRI physicist at [Canon Medical USA](https://us.medical.canon/), where I work to translate innovative imaging solutions, such as ([Deep Learning Reconstruction (DLR)](https://hdocmsu.github.io/projects/canon_1_dlr/), Ultra-short Echo Time (UTE) imaging, Compressed Sensing (CS), etc.), into the clinical environment by designing and conducting hypothesis-driven and clinical-evaluation research studies and by being involved in the FDA 510(k) application processes.

-I have track records of successful collaborations with radiologists, cardiologists, scientists, engineers, application specialists, MRI technologists, product managers, marketers, legal counselors, and regulatory affairs specialists.
+I have a track record of successful interdisciplinary collaborations with radiologists, cardiologists, scientists, engineers, application specialists, MRI technologists, product managers, marketers, legal counselors, and regulatory affairs specialists.

-I enjoy learning new knowledge, generating new ideas, experimenting with new tools, and solving impactful problems in principal ways.
+I enjoy learning new knowledge, generating new ideas, experimenting with new tools, and solving impactful problems in principled ways.

 ## **Update:**